ualberta-mueller-group/MCGS/docs/style.md

 ```

 ## Namespaces
-End namespace blocks with comments like `namespace your_namespace_name` The opening brace of a namespace doesn't get its own line:
+End namespace blocks with comments like `// namespace your_namespace_name`.
+The opening brace of a namespace doesn't get its own line:
 ```
 namespace cgt {
 ...